CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### `encumbrance_effects`

-How much and in which way *each point* of encumbrance on this part affects the character.
+How much and in which way *each point* (unless noted otherwise) of encumbrance on this part affects the character.
 All fields are optional, all defaults are `0`.

 | Identifier               | Description
 |---                       |---
 | dodge_skill              | (_optional_) Adjustment to effective dodging skill.
 Negative values reduce dodging. (default: `0`)
-| hit_roll_perc            | (_optional_) Melee hit rolls are adjusted by this percentage.
+| hit_roll_perc            | (_optional_) Melee hit rolls are adjusted by this percentage, multiplicatively.
 Negative values worsen accuracy.
-Additive across encumbered parts, the total effect is hard-capped at -75% (default: `0`)
+Additive across encumbered parts.
+Total effect is hard-capped at -75% (default: `0`)
 | melee_thrown_attack_cost | (_optional_) Adjustments to melee and thrown attack cost, in time points.
 Positive values slow down attacks. (default: `0`)
+| trap_detection_per_100   | (_optional_) Adjustment to ability to detect traps.
+Number is for 100 points of encumbrance, not one.
+Value must be integer, not float.
+Base detection score is the character perception.
+Checked against trap visibility score.
+Negative values make seeing traps harder. (default: `0`)
+| throwing_dispersion      | (_optional_) Adjustment to throwing dispersion.
+Positive values decrease throwing accuracy. (default: `0`)
+| ranged_dispersion        | (_optional_) Adjustment to ranged (but not thrown) dispersion.
+Positive values decrease gun accuracy. (default: `0`)

 ### Bionics